nickrosener/flask-purple-powerbase/README.md

 # flask-purple-powerbase

 This is a Python3 Flask server implementation for a Reverie/Purple Powerbase.
-This has been created by myself (@jbyerline) and you are free to use this code and adapt however you may like.
-Feel free to fork or put up a PR if you feel so inclined and I will review it as time permits.
+This has been created by myself [@jbyerline](https://github.com/jbyerline/) and you are free to use this code and adapt however you may like.
+Feel free to fork or put up a PR if you feel so inclined, and I will review it as time permits.

 This Flask API is designed to work with the Homebridge plugin [here](https://github.com/jbyerline/homebridge-purple-powerbase).